herbncrypto/matienzo.org/source/teaching/drexel-info756/index.markdown

 ### Course Description

-This course will explore, concepts, principles, and practice for the preservation of digital information resources.
+This course will explore concepts, principles, and practice for the preservation of digital information resources.
 Digital preservation is a fundamental issue for anyone responsible for the creation or management of digital information.
 The class will address conceptual models, policy frameworks, technical approaches and requirements, and a number of case studies of real-world digital preservation projects and systems.

 ### Course Format